 The ban on Huawei helped revive Ericsson, but landed CEO in a tough spot

+The ban on Huawei helped revive Ericsson, but landed CEO in a tough spot10 min read .
+Updated: 01 Apr 2021, 10:52 PM IST

 Yet over the past few months, Ericsson Chief Executive Börje Ekholm has gone on a lobbying campaign—on Huawei’s behalf.